EyasuTeshome/shifttracker/job-search/peer-interview-practice/interviewer_disagree_lesson.md

-# Deal with common issues during answering technical questions: interviewer's disagreeing behavior
+# Deal with common issues while answering technical questions: interviewer disagrees with your approach

 ## Description

 Job interviews are stressful for many reasons.
-While usually, you will stress about your own behavior there might be a moment when your interviewer makes you feel uneasy.
+While normally you will stress about your own behavior, there might be a moment when your interviewer makes you feel uneasy.
 Imagine that you are answering a question with full confidence but your interviewer's behavior tells you that you said something wrong.

 In this lesson, you will learn how to react to this kind of situation.

 ### Why is it important?